 The core difference

-Zapier shines when inputs are clean and the logic is simple: when X happens in app A, do Y in app B. Caddi is built for the messy middle of a firm's operations: varied PDFs, shared-inbox email, and systems that don't connect natively, and it removes the build-and-maintain burden entirely.
+Zapier shines when inputs are clean and the logic is simple: when X happens in app A, do Y in app B. Caddi is built for the messy middle of a firm's operations: varied PDFs, shared-inbox email, and systems that don't connect natively.
+You show it the work once and an agent runs it end to end, then keeps itself running as things change.

 What setup actually feels like

 The biggest day-to-day difference isn't a feature checkbox: it's who does the work.
+With Zapier you're the builder and the maintainer; with Caddi you show the workflow once and an agent takes it from there.
 Toggle between the two to see how the same automation comes to life.

 - 1Hit record on a screen-shareWalk through the workflow exactly as you do it today, no mapping, no nodes.

-- 2Caddi writes it as deterministic codeAI understands the task at setup; production runs as predictable, auditable code over APIs.
+- 2Caddi builds an agent as deterministic codeAI understands the task at setup; in production the agent runs as predictable, auditable code over APIs.

-- 3It runs unattendedCaddi handles varied PDFs and shared inboxes natively across 70+ tools.
+- 3It runs unattendedThe agent handles varied PDFs and shared inboxes natively across 70+ tools.

-- 4Caddi maintains itUpkeep, edge cases, and changes are handled for you, nothing to babysit.
+- 4It maintains itselfThe platform handles upkeep, edge cases, and changes, so there's nothing to babysit.

 Caddi vs. Zapier at a glance